alexander-ponce/MERN-Template/README.md

 # PROJECT NAME
-## Client Side or Server Side
+## Client Side and Server Side

+Part 1-4:
 Short description
-* language used
-* list out programs/methods/tools needed
+* Added create and finding data
+* Added ability to delete and update
+* Structured it with view folder and involving Main.js